-essay on my prized possession comparison-essay-layout air pollution essay essays wordsworth coleridge intolerance essay topics public school is better than homeschool essay ways to reduce baby dumping essays primary sources for research paper d-day essays Robin Howard Winch, musician.
+essay on my prized possession comparison-essay-layout air pollution essay essays wordsworth coleridge intolerance essay topics public school is better than homeschool essay ways to reduce baby dumping essays primary sources for research paper essay on my favorite game soccer essay on free market economy gcse northern ireland history coursework Robin Howard Winch, musician.
 B 14 August 1952, Nottingham, England; m Ann (dec), 2 s; d Wellington, 8 August 2012, aged 59.

 Rob Winch and his brother Martin were stalwarts of the New Zealand music scene who came to prominence as members of the fabled 1860 Band, the jazz-influenced rock outfit in Wellington that took its name from the long-defunct Lambton Quay bar they were resident at and where they commanded a large and loyal following in the late 1970s.
 Tragically, both brothers were to die young from cancer, Martin predeceasing his younger brother by less than 18 months.
 In another bitter twist, Rob had lost his beloved wife Ann to cancer last year.